 25.6.
-Tuning JBoss Application Server
+Tuning JBoss Enterprise Application Platform

 Before tuning the JBoss Enterprise Application Platform, please ensure that you are familiar with its components outlined in the introduction section of this book.
-You should also be familiar with any particular services your application may use on the application server and tune them to improve performance.
-It is also important to establish optimal database connections used by your applications and set these on the application server.
-This section discusses these among other JBoss Application Server performance tuning topics.
+You should also be familiar with any particular services your application may use on the server and tune them to improve performance.
+It is also important to establish optimal database connections used by your applications and set these on the server.
+This section discusses these among other JBoss Enterprise Application Platform performance tuning topics.